Effective: January 31st, 2022

 11. For Our International Users (to the extent required by applicable laws)

 International data transfer.
 We take steps to ensure that we handle your personal information subject to appropriate safeguards.
 As a US organization, most of our operations are conducted in the United States and in order to provide the Site, personal information will be processed in the United States, where laws regarding processing of personal information may be less stringent than the laws in your country.
+We provide appropriate protections for cross-border transfers as required by applicable law for international data transfers.
 Where required by such laws, you may request a copy of the suitable mechanisms we have in place by contacting us as detailed below.

 Lawful bases for handling your data.
 Where required, we have several different legal grounds on which we collect and process your personal information for the purposes set out in the section above, How We Use Your Personal Information, including: (i) as may be necessary to perform a contract (such as when you choose to submit a paper or be a board member); (ii) as necessary to comply with a legal obligation (such as when we use personal information for recordkeeping in connection with intellectual property rights); (iii) consent (where you have provided consent as appropriate under applicable law, such as when you submit your email address in order to make a request to us); and (iv) as necessary for our legitimate interests (such as when we act to maintain our organization generally, including maintaining the safety and security of the Site).